Which Purina One Dry Recipes

-But to be realistic, ingredients located this far down the list (other than nutritional supplements) are not likely to affect the overall rating of this product.
+But to be realistic, ingredients located this far down the list (other than nutritional supplements) are not likely to affect the overall rating of this Purina product.

-With six notable exceptions…
+With 6 notable exceptions…

-Next, we’re always disappointed to find artificial coloring in any pet food.
 That’s because coloring is used to make the product more appealing to humans — not your dog.
-After all, do you really think your dog cares what color his kibble is?
+After all, do you really think your dog cares what color his food is?

 Next, the minerals listed here do not appear to be chelated.
 And that can make them more difficult to absorb.
-Non-chelated minerals are usually associated with lower quality dog foods.
+Chelated minerals are usually associated with higher quality dog foods.

-And lastly, this dog food contains menadione, a controversial form of vitamin K linked to liver toxicity, allergies and the abnormal break-down of red blood cells.
+And lastly, this dog food includes menadione, a controversial form of vitamin K linked to liver toxicity, allergies and the abnormal break-down of red blood cells.

 Since vitamin K isn’t required by AAFCO in either of its dog food nutrient profiles, we question the use of this substance in any canine formulation.

 As a group, the brand features an average protein content of 30% and a mean fat level of 16%.
-Together, these figures suggest a carbohydrate content of 46% for the overall product line.
+Together, these figures suggest a carbohydrate content of 45% for the overall product line.